arpitbbhayani/articles/blogs/1d-terrain.md

                 terrain.append(weight * v)

         # append this terrain to list of terrains preparing
-        # it to be super positioned.
+        # it to be superpositioned.
         terrains.append(terrain)

     # perform super position and normalization of terrains to